Guardians of the Galaxy (film): Post-production

-We reached out to him and it was one of those things that does not happen all the time but when it does it's very nice, where he was totally intrigued.
-He was a fan of what we did, he met with Jeremy Latcham in a hotel in London and learned about the characters a little bit.
-I spoke to him on the phone a few times.
-We ran it by James who loved it, ran it by Joss [Whedon] who loved it because Thanos is in this universe because of Avengers.
-Then we shot him and recorded for it.

 On July 7, 2014, Gunn announced on social media that he had completed work on the film.
 In August, regarding the post-credit scene, Gunn revealed that the scene did not involve Howard the Duck when it was originally filmed, rather he was added during post-production, a decision made by "some combination of [Gunn] and the editor Fred Raskin".
 As the decision to add the character was made late in the post-production process, he had to be designed that day, before being handed off to Sony Pictures Imageworks to animate.
 Also in August, regarding the pre-credit scene of Baby Groot dancing, Gunn stated that he himself danced to provide motion reference for the animators, and that the decision was made to place the scene before the credits, rather than during or after them, because of positive responses from a test audience, which made Marvel and Gunn feel that they did not want "people walking out and missing this thing".
-Marvel used design firm Sarofsky once again for the film's title sequences, after liking their work for Captain America: The Winter Soldier.
-Sarofsky developed a custom typeface based on the font used in the teaser posters for the opening credits, which was tinted orange to offer a better contrast to the film's blue and grey imagery.
+Another late change halfway in production came when Marvel decided that the Reality Stone would be red in The Dark World.
+Because the Power Stone was originally meant to be red as well, Gunn was asked to change its color from red to purple, which he accepted as, by his own admission, liked that color more.
+Marvel used design firm Sarofsky once again for the film's title sequences, after liking their work for Captain America: The Winter Soldier (2014).
+Sarofsky developed a custom typeface based on the font used in the teaser posters for the opening credits, which was tinted orange to offer a better contrast to the film's blue and gray imagery.
 One of the typography solutions offered before the final product wound up being repurposed as the locator cards seen throughout the film.